fusco/exim4-cookbook/README.md

 Description
 ===========
-This cookbook aims to help with a custom configuration rather than the default ones covered by the exim4-config packages.
+This cookbook aims to help with a custom configuration of exim4 rather than the default ones covered by the exim4-config packages.
 If you are looking for a simple setup, please have a look at the [exim4-light](https://github.com/tmassman/exim4-light) cookbook.

 Requirements
 ============